-Albany State University allows a student to withdraw from a total of 16 hours with a "W".
-After 16 hours, all withdrawals are automatically given a grade of "WF."
 In the case of suspension or expulsion, a student will receive a "W" for each course in which he or she is enrolled\\.
-However, a student will receive a "WF" for course withdrawals identified after the 16-hour limit regardless of the time of the infraction.
 A student will also forfeit the right to a refund of any fees (i.e. tuition, mandatory fees, housing, etc.).
 This also includes any zero tolerance infractions.